wp-graphql/docs.wpgraphql.com/src/content/005-faq/faq.md

 WPGraphQL takes the `after` argument on the connection, and uses that to determine where to start the query and get the 10 posts after that point in the data set.

-!!! note "Variables with GraphQL"
+> ### Variables with GraphQL
-    This is a basic example showing variables in GraphQL Query.
+> This is a basic example showing variables in GraphQL Query.
 As you work with GraphQL more, there are better ways to handle variables in your GraphQL requests.
 [Learn more about using GraphQL variables](http://graphql.org/learn/queries/#variables)

 ### Other Edge Data
 Pagination is an important part of the "connection" shape of the Schema, but "edges" provide a great spot for other info